 This subject has been designed for the practising classroom teacher.
 It promotes strategies and ideas for teaching music in their classroom.
 It is based on practical activities, and provide the opportunity to learn, or have further study of, classroom instruments.
-It assists with programming and designing successful music programs
+It assists with programming and designing successful music programs from K-6 and in integrating music with other curriculum areas.
+It examines the different approaches to Music Education with particular attention to the Orff and Kodaly approaches.

-Creative and Practical Arts 4: Art
+Creative and Practical Arts 4: Art Staff Contact: Dr Alan Watson